Sam Stephenson: Career

-Stephenson had a long term design partnership with Arthur Gibney, as Stephenson Gibney and Associates.
+Stephenson had a long-term design partnership with Arthur Gibney, as Stephenson Gibney and Associates.
 Stephenson's most famous buildings are all in Dublin, and exemplify the style of Brutalist architecture.
-Many of his buildings were built on sites that cleared by the demolition of Georgian and Victorian buildings, at times inspiring great controversy.
+Many of his buildings were built on sites that were cleared by the demolition of Georgian and Victorian buildings, at times inspiring great controversy.
 Commenting on the collapse of a number of Georgian houses which contained tenements in June 1963 which resulted in the deaths of 4 people, Stephenson claimed that these Georgian houses were "never intended to last more than a lifetime" and "that they cannot be usefully preserved at all".
 In response to the criticism around the demolition of Georgian buildings on St Stephen's Green, he stated that the attempt to preserve the original character of the Green was "childish".

-When he was chosen to design the new Central Bank of Ireland, Dame Street in 1965 it was because of how he had stood up conservationists during the construction of the controversial ESB Headquarters on Fitzwilliam Street.
+When he was chosen to design the new Central Bank of Ireland, Dame Street in 1965 it was because of how he had stood up to conservationists during the construction of the controversial ESB Headquarters on Fitzwilliam Street.
 The controversy over his design for the Dublin Civic Offices, and the destruction of the early medieval site at Wood Quay for their construction led to Stephenson moving more of his work to London.
-By the late 1980s, Stephenson had become a proponent of less aggressive modern architectural interventions, stating in 1988 that "I used to be an apostle of modern architecture, but I've given up that religion completely and I'm now and atheist ...
+By the late 1980s, Stephenson had become a proponent of less aggressive modern architectural interventions, stating in 1988 that "I used to be an apostle of modern architecture, but I've given up that religion completely and I'm now an atheist ...
 I go to bed with Palladio in the evening and get up with Lutyens".